bueda/django-boilerplate/README.md

 [log_settings](https://github.com/jbalogh/zamboni/blob/master/log_settings.py)
 module from Mozilla's [zamboni](https://github.com/jbalogh/zamboni).

-This package includes an `initialize_logging` method meant to be called from the project's `settings.py` that sets Python's logging system.
+This package includes an `initialize_logging` method (meant to be called from the project's `settings.py`) that sets up Python's logging system.
 The default for server deployments is to log to syslog, and the default for solo development is simply to log to the console.

+All of your loggers should be children of your app's root logger (defined in `settings.py`).
+This works well at the top of every file that needs logging:

+    import logging
+    logger = logging.getLogger('five.' + __name__)

 ### media

-Just an arbitrary convention - a subfolder each for CSS, Javascript and images.
-3rd-party files (e.g. the 960.gs CSS files or jQuery) go in a `vendor/` subfolder to keep your own code separate.
+A subfolder each for CSS, Javascript and images.
+Third-party files (e.g. the 960.gs CSS or jQuery) go in a `vendor/` subfolder to keep your own code separate.

 ### requirements

 pip requirements files, optionally one for each app environment.
 The `common.txt` is installed in every case.

-Our Fabfile (see below) is set up to install the project's dependencies from these files.
+Our Fabfile (see below) installs the project's dependencies from these files.
 It's an attempt to standardize the location for dependencies like Rails' `Gemfile`.
-We specifically avoid also listing the dependencies in the README of the project, since a list there isn't actually checked programmatically or ever installed, so it tends to quickly become out of date.
+We also specifically avoid listing the dependencies in the README of the project, since a list there isn't checked programmatically or ever actually installed, so it tends to quickly become out of date.

 ### templates